tinitiateprime/sqlserver-tsql/sqlserver-tsql-functions.md

     RETURNS TABLE
     AS
     RETURN (
-        SELECT ename, job_title FROM employees.emp WHERE Deptno = @Deptno
+        SELECT ename, job FROM employees.emp WHERE Deptno = @Deptno )
-    )
 ```
 * In this example, the GetEmployeesByDepartment function returns a table